AEC armoured car: Service history

-The Mk I was first used in combat in the North African Campaign late in 1942, where a few vehicles were reportedly fitted with a Crusader tank turret mounting a 6 pounder gun.
+The Mk I was first used in combat in the North African Campaign late in 1942, where a few vehicles were reportedly fitted with a Crusader tank turret mounting a 6-pounder gun.
 The Mk II and Mk III took part in the fighting in Europe with British and British Indian Army units, often together with the American-supplied Staghound armoured car.

-The AEC armoured car with 75mm gun replaced US half-track 75 mm self-propelled guns in the four fighting squadrons of some armoured car regiments.
+The AEC armoured car with 75 mm gun replaced US half-track 75 mm self-propelled guns in the four fighting squadrons of some armoured car regiments.
 The vehicle remained in service after the end of the war until replaced by the Alvis Saladin.
 The Lebanese Army used the car at least until 1976.
-Additionally for Lebanon, from 1956 some AEC turrets were added to Staghound armoured cars.
+From 1956 some AEC turrets were added to Lebanese Staghound armoured cars.